shopinvader/documentation/data/doc_pages/en/odoo-developper/customize-shopinvader.md

 # Modify addresses webservice (read/write information)

 Now you know how to modify a webservice let's go futher.

 We are going to add a new field on the partner and make it editable for the address service

 ## STEP 1: Add a test

 And yes again we start with the test.
-You need to create two test
+You need to create three test

+- one for reading the information throught the webservice
 - one for writing the information throught the webservice
-- one for reading the informatin throught the webservice
+- one for creating an address with this information throught the webservice

 ## STEP 2: Add the feature